MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 This article demonstrates how to implement a skill consumer that uses the echo skill to echo the user's input.
 For a sample skill manifest and information about implementing the echo skill, see how to [implement a skill](skill-implement-skill.md).

+For information about using a skill bot within dialogs, see how to [use a dialog to consume a skill](skilldialog-howto.md).

 ## Prerequisites

 - Knowledge of [bot basics](bot-builder-basics.md), [how skills bots work](skills-conceptual.md), and how to [implement a skill](skill-implement-skill.md).